Ganeshkumar1508/DigitalAssistant/README.md

   - Any Operating System with [Python](https://www.python.org/downloads/) latest version.
  ### PACKAGES USED
 ---
-1. pyttsx3 - *text to speech library*
+1. pyttsx3 - *text to speech library.*
 ```
 pip install pyttsx3
 ```
-2. datetime - used to get the current date and time & it is a pre-defined library
+2. datetime - *used to get the current date and time & it is a pre-defined library.*
-3. Speech Recognition - *library for performing speech recognition through online and offline*
+3. Speech Recognition - *library for performing speech recognition through online and offline.*
 ```
 pip install SpeechRecognition
 ```